The best discounts for over 50s and 60s in the UK

 Cheap cinema tickets

-Getting life insurance is a step that many people take at this age, and you might as well reap the rewards if this is something you plan to do.
-When you take out over 50 life insurance with SunLife, you’ll receive a free welcome gift of a gift card to spend at thousands of high street stores, including Marks & Spencer, Argos, Iceland, Boots and many more.
+Getting life insurance is a step that many people take at this age.
+And you might as well reap the rewards if this is something you plan to do.
+When you take out a Guaranteed Over 50 Plan or Guaranteed Inheritance Plan with SunLife, you’ll get a free welcome gift card.
+You can spend it in all your favourite shops like M&S, Argos, Boots and many more.

 Healthcare and prescriptions

-Although trips to the pharmacy can start to get more frequent at this point in life, they also become much less expensive with free NHS prescriptions for over 60s(www.nhs.uk opens in a new tab).
-This could potentially save you a lot of money given that prescriptions otherwise cost £9.35 per item.
+Trips to the pharmacy can become much cheaper with free NHS prescriptions for over 60s(www.nhs.uk opens in a new tab).
+This could save you a lot of money given that prescriptions otherwise cost £9.90 per item.

 - Dental care on the NHS